-The residency culmintaed in an exhibition of 12 large-scale illustrations of Jerome K. Jerome’s classic novel Three Men in a Boat, collaboratively created using a self-built, three-person drawing machine.
-This impractical approach served as a catalyst for discussions around the potential and pitfalls of collaborative practice.
+The residency culmintaed in Nous Vous: Three Men in a Boat an exhibition of 12 large-scale illustrations of Jerome K. Jerome’s classic novel, collaboratively created using a self-built, three-person drawing machine.
+This impractical approach served as a catalyst for discussions around the potentials and pitfalls of collaborative practice.

 We used a three person drawing device to illustrate a story that amusingly mirrors our endeavours; that articulates the nature of attempting to do something together, working as a three (To Say Nothing Of The Dog).
 The book serves as a way of describing certain aspects of collaboration: being silly, having fun, getting frustrated, trying new things and failing.
 Even though I consider the majority of the drawings very ugly, crude and unrefined, they truly convey in their scale and in their jittery, uncertain line, a collaborative visual conversation.